 These fruits are full of tang!
 I sometimes wonder why I don’t eat them more often.
 However, they’re apparently filled with hair loss prevention qualities.

-Better yet, kiwis are also rich in minerals like zinc, magnesium and phosphorus which are fantastic for your health.
+Better yet, kiwis are also rich in minerals like zinc, magnesium, and phosphorus which are fantastic for your health.
 He says that these nutrients help to promote proper blood circulation in the scalp, which strengthens the hair from the roots.
-In fact, Kiwis are also rich in copper, which could help the hair to preserve its natural color and keep gray hairs at bay.
+Kiwis are also rich in copper, which could help the hair preserve its natural color and keep gray hair at bay.

-No more gray hairs either?
+No more gray hair either?
 Better eat your kiwis.

 There is also scientific research found by the Tsukuba Research Laboratory in Tsukuba, Japan.
 It states that apples contain procyanidin B-2, which is a compound that appears to aid in the growth of new hair.

 The Daily Mail explains that this research remains controversial and there’s a need for further proof.
 However, when it comes to healthy hair or hair loss, there’s certainly no harm in eating an apple a day.

 Therefore, you might want to ensure that you’re eating a balanced diet that is rich in fruits and vegetables.
 The more diverse the better, because these will all promote a more gracious aging experience.
 Hair loss is just one factor that they will help prevent.

 Want to know more?

 Feeling less hungry during the summer season is a very normal occurrence.
 Apparently, there’s some science behind it, but in my opinion, it’s also common sense.
 Think about it.